PopularDemand/highground/README.md

 ## Development notes

 * When creating a new file within the `_sass` directory, you must add the file to the `@import` list within `/assets/css/agency.scss` file

+* This theme uses [Bootstrap v5](https://getbootstrap.com) and its included [FontAwesome](https://fontawesome.com/icons) libraries.
+It's recommended to use the css utilities and icons provided by these libs for ease of development.

 ## Contributing